THE STORY OF CABEL T-B RECORDING

 had one last extension added by Ronny (me) on 1-7-89 (I couldn't let it

-end on such a sad note) to make it a complete tape.
-It is called
+end on such a sad note) to make it a completely filled tape.
+It is

 one ended and it is also the end of Cabel T-B's recording contract with